The Gut Microbiome & Autoimmune Connection

 How The Gut Microbiome Influences Autoimmunity

 I like to think of the gut microbiome as a rainforest.
 In a rainforest, many types of plants live together in a symbiotic ecosystem but if the balance gets disrupted, the good or beneficial plants begin to die and the bad ones start to take over.
-This also happens in your gut– even just one dose of antibiotics can throw off the balance of the good bacteria that used to keep your immune system running optimally.
+This also happens in your gut– even just one dose of antibiotics can throw off the balance of the good bacteria that are used to keep your immune system running optimally.
 The good gets killed or greatly reduced, and the bad bacteria (SIBO) and yeast (Candida) that used to be kept in check can take over and grow out of control.

-Additionally, if you’re eating a diet high in refined carbohydrate, sugar, and alcohol then you will feed the SIBO and yeast (Candida), letting them grow even more out of control and this is called dysbiosis.
+Additionally, if you’re eating a diet high in refined carbohydrates, sugar, and alcohol then you will feed the SIBO and yeast (Candida), letting them grow even more out of control and this is called dysbiosis.
 Certain medications such as antibiotics, acid-blocking drugs, birth control pills, and steroids can also cause further dysbiosis.
 As the dysbiosis gets more out of control it can cause suppression in your immune system – remember 80% of your immune system is in the gut – which then can lead to being susceptible to other infections which may require more antibiotics and the cycle just keeps going.

 80% of your immune system is in the gut